Drone usage and the lawPrint publication

 Further information and resources

 The Civil Aviation Authority (the CAA) has published guidance (CAP 722, which was amended in July 2018) on how to comply with the Order.
-This is coupled with the CAA’s Drone Code and dedicated website, which provide recommendations for a safe flight.

 However, there is no doubt that the technology and the demand for drone usage are developing quicker than the law, so this area remains ‘one to watch’.
 Walker Morris will report on key developments, but in the meantime it will be prudent for retailers and any other businesses considering the use of drones for any commercial purposes to take specialist advice in connection with their particular requirements.